telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

     1. Find and click the **Telerik C# Blazor Application** option (you can use the search, or filter by Blazor templates).
     1. Follow the wizard.

-You will have the standard options to select a location and name for your app, and then you will receive a list of predefined templates:
+You will have the standard options to select a location and name for your app, and then you will receive a list of predefined **Telerik templates** and the **Telerik Blazor versions** list to choose from:

 ![The Create New Project Wizard Templates Options](images/new-project-wizard-templates-options.png)